MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 Deferrals are used in accounting to track revenue that's received but not yet earned, also known as unearned revenue.
 Organizations use deferrals to recognize revenue before expenses (costs) occur.
 You can [recognize deferred revenue in Dynamics 365 Finance](/dynamics365/finance/accounts-receivable/revenue-recognition-recognize-deferred-revenue) and [defer revenues and expenses in Dynamics 365 Business Central](/dynamics365/business-central/finance-how-defer-revenue-expenses).

+### Define business continuity plan

+Crafting a robust business continuity plan ensures that organizations can weather disruptions effectively, safeguarding critical operations and data integrity in the face of unforeseen events.
+The process of defining a Business Continuity Plan (BCP) under *administer to operate* involves establishing a comprehensive strategy to ensure the organization's resilience in the face of disruptions.
+Dynamics 365 facilitates this process by providing tools for data backup, disaster recovery, and failover mechanisms.
+Through features like Azure Site Recovery and Azure Backup, organizations can define and implement robust BCPs, ensuring the continuity of critical operations during unforeseen events.

 ### Deliverables

 Deliverables are all outputs of a project, as defined by the [scope](#scope).
 Deliverables can be a product, a service, or a capability.